Neal: A nice win and a huge loss for Team USA women’s hockey in Olympics opener

 That run of health lasted 9 minutes and 22 seconds.

-Decker, a Wisconsin native and former Badger star, will be difficult to replace.
+Decker, a Wisconsin native and former Badgers star, will be difficult to replace.

 "Decks is one of our captains and is one of the best centers in the world of women's hockey," Johnson said.